imaraziotis/K-Networks/README.md

 </p>

 ## K-Networks (K-Nets)
 K-Networks is a scalable exemplar-based clustering algorithm.
 Its operation is composed of three phases.
-In the first two, the number of exemplars is determined and we have an initial partition while the last is a fine tuning phase.
+In the first two, the number of exemplars is determined and we have an initial partition while the last is a fine tuning phase (see also [here](https://users.iit.demokritos.gr/~imaraziotis/knets/art_index.html)).

 ### Resolution: